How to Apply for Coverage on the Connect for Health Colorado Marketplace

 Colohealth Personal Benefits Managers are certified by the Connect for Health Colorado marketplace to help you to purchase your plan and apply for advance premium tax credits.
 We can help you to understand what pitfalls to watch out for.
 We’re here to help you find the plan that’s right for your unique needs and budget!

 ALERT!
-Don’t Skip The Most Important Part Of The Process!
+Don’t Skip the Most Important Part of the Connect for Health Colorado Process!

 You must authorize Colohealth as your agent after you create your profile in order to get the help you need — whether you are applying for an advance premium tax credit or simply browsing plans for enrollment.
 Get the simple, yet critical, steps here.